flare-labs-ltd/fasset-bots/docs/actors/timeKeeper.md

 # TimeKeeperBot

 Time keeper proves that underlying block with given number and timestamp exists and updates the current underlying block info if the provided data is higher.
-This bot should be used by minters before minting and by agent's regularly to prevent current block being too outdated, which gives too short time for minting or redemption payment.
+This bot should be used by **minters** before minting and by **agents** regularly to prevent current block being too outdated, which gives too short time for minting or redemption payment.

 File [TimeKeeper.ts](../src/actors/TimeKeeper.ts) contains framework for such actor in FAsset system.

 ## Prerequirements
 User needs:
+- **native address**.
 - To create [**running configuration**](../../src/config/BotConfig.ts).
 ```javascript
 export interface TrackedStateRunConfig {